-- Single osseus plasmacytoma -- arise from the bone.
+- Single Osseous Plasmacytoma: Arise from the bone.
 Also rare in dogs in cats.
 Often progresses to multiple myeloma eventually.

 Among extramedullary plasmacytomas, there is further variation depending on where these plasmacytomas are found.
 On the whole, extramedullary plasmacytomas do not tend to be very aggressive tumors and usually have a good prognosis.

 - Skin: By far, the most common location for extramedullary plasmacytomas.
 Studies estimate that 75 to 86 percent of extramedullary plasmacytomas are found in the skin.
 They are often found on the head, especially the ear, and the extremities.

 - Oral Cavity: Studies estimate that 9-25 percent of extramedullary plasmacytomas occur in the mouth or on the lips.
 These can be somewhat invasive where they occur but do not tend to spread to other locations.

-- Other Sites: it is estimated that around 4 percent of extramedullary plasmacytomas occur in the colon or rectum, while 1 percent occur in other locations such as the stomach, small intestine, spleen, genitals, eye, etc. These types tend to be a bit more serious than the skin or oral forms, but still usually respond quite well to treatment.
+- Other Sites: It is estimated that around 4 percent of extramedullary plasmacytomas occur in the colon or rectum, while 1 percent occur in other locations such as the stomach, small intestine, spleen, genitals, eye, etc. These types tend to be a bit more serious than the skin or oral forms but usually respond quite well to treatment.